MSU-NatSci/MuraSocialWall/README.md

 A Mura 7 plugin with a display object listing recent posts from Twitter, Facebook and Instagram.

 ## Description
 Once the plugin is configured with the respective social media application keys, the display object can simply be drag&dropped anywhere with inline edit.
 It will display a chooser if more than one social media has been configured.
-The chooser lets the end user select one social media or all of them.
+The chooser lets the end user select a list of social media to be displayed, as configured in administration.
 All the recent posts from the user are displayed with a wall view, sorted by date.
 It adapts to the available width, using one to three columns.

 ## Configuration
 An application needs to be created for each of the social media used.
 These applications do not need to be public, and a sandbox mode should work.
 Limiting them to read-only permissions is a good idea as the plugin does not need anything else.
 To optimize speed and limit the number of requests, the display object uses a 10 minutes cache if site caching is enabled.
+Adding `?purgeCache=1` to the URL will purge the cache.

 - Twitter